Lactose Free Milk That Also Tastes Great

 Before we get to an easy way to determine if you are indeed lactose intolerant, let’s be clear and differentiate between lactose intolerant and an allergy to milk; they are completely different issues.
 Milk allergic means your body is allergic to the milk protein (casein) and actually develops an allergic reaction.
 Whereas lactose intolerance is just that, your body is not able to tolerate lactose (hence it’s an “intolerance”).
 Both cases, however, share some similar symptoms, like cramping and diarrhea.

+The best way to determine if you are lactose intolerant is to completely remove lactose from dairy in your diet for 1-2 weeks.
 If symptoms go away after a week or two of not eating any lactose products, there is a good chance that you are indeed lactose intolerant.

 Most Lactose-Free Milk Taste Sweet

-Lactose-free milk has been available for some time, and now more brands are entering the market.
 The most distinct comment from users who drink lactose free milk is that it tastes sweeter.
 This make sense chemically; bare with me for a moment while my inner nutrition geek takes over.
 Lactose is a disaccharide (sugar made up of 2 molecules so to speak; glucose and galactose).
 In lactose free milk, the manufacturer has used the lactase enzyme to break lactose down into their monosaccharide constituents.
 Both glucose and galactose taste sweeter on your tongue than lactose; this is exactly why lactose free milk usually tastes sweeter than regular milk.

-Having a sweeter tasting milk may be a turnoff for some people and when specific recipes call for milk to be added, it may not be appropriate to add a sweetening ingredient.
+Having a sweeter tasting milk may be a turnoff for some people and when specific recipes call for milk to be added, it may not be appropriate to add a sweet ingredient.
 So what options are out there?

 Natrel Lactose Free – Taste Challenge